Pakistan says it has provided list of nuclear facilities to India under annual practice | Law-Order

 Pakistan says it has provided list of nuclear facilities to India under annual practice

-Last year an Indian missile launched accidentally landed in Pakistan, setting off alarms across the world.
+Last year an Indian missile accidentally landed in Pakistan, setting off alarm bells across the world.
 "The list of nuclear installations and facilities in Pakistan was officially handed over to a representative of the Indian High Commission in Islamabad at the Ministry of Foreign Affairs today," Pakistan's foreign office said in a statement.

 - Country: